 Sophia’s poems have appeared in anthologies from Bloodaxe, The Emma Press and Sidekick Books.
 Her writing has also been published in Time Out, Diva, Trespass, and Rising.
 In 2014 she was named one of the ‘Top Ten Young British Poets You Should Know About’ and her poetry appeared as the epigraph to Laurie Penny’s new book Unspeakable Things.

 In Summer 2015 she appeared at Cornbury and L-Fest.
 Her new poetry collection, The Fire-Eater’s Lover is out on Burning Eye Books.
-The Awkward Stage, part of the Childhood 6 of 1 memoir series, is her first book with P+H. Find out more at http://www.sophiablackwell.moonfruit.com
+The Awkward Stage, was part of the Childhood 6 of 1 memoir series.
+Find out more at http://www.sophiablackwell.moonfruit.com

 Christina Brooks was born in St. Catharines, Ontario.
 She fled the mundane confines of university in her early twenties and became enamoured of travel.
 Christina moved to Banff for one summer and stayed for three years.
 She moved to Calgary for one fall and stayed for ten years.